 - Applicants who have any other felony convictions or a misdemeanor conviction and the existence of aggravating circumstances, including, but not limited to, ongoing substance abuse/misuse will be denied enrollment into the nursing program for a minimum of three (3) years following the final disposition of the proceeding.

 - In cases involving substance abuse/misuse, applicants must provide documented evidence of two (2) years of continuous sobriety prior to entering the challenges, temptations, and added stressors of nursing school.
-The documentation must be validated by a licensed health professional who holds expertise in chemical addiction treatment.
+The documentation must be validated by a licensed health professional who holds expertise in substance addiction treatment.

 - CBC results include offenses you may not consider convictions including, but not limited to:

 - Traffic related offenses (such as DUIs, reckless driving, driving with a suspended license)

 - Conviction does not necessarily refer only to convictions / pleas that require someone to be incarcerated.
 The terms of your conviction / plea could have required you to:

 - Participate in a work release program or other mandatory training program